Position

 What Is Whitecurrant White Versailles?

 White Versailles currant is a high-yielding whitecurrant variety known for its large, yellow-white berries that ripen in early July.
 The long trusses make for easy picking, and the fruit is sweeter than redcurrants, making it perfect for eating fresh.
-Its pleasant sweet flavour makes it ideal for use in summer puddings and preserves.
+Its pleasant, sweet flavour makes it ideal for summer puddings and preserves.

 How to Choose the Best Whitecurrant Plants

-When looking for whitecurrant plants, ensure you buy from a reputable nursery.
+When looking for whitecurrant plants, please buy from a reputable nursery.
 Bare root and potted plants are available, typically in a 3-litre or 5-litre pot.
 Opting for grown plants from trusted garden centres ensures a strong start in your garden.

 Where to Plant White Versailles Whitecurrant?

 Whitecurrants thrive in well-drained, fertile soil with plenty of organic matter.
 Avoid poorly drained or sandy soils, as they can hinder growth.
-Prior to planting, enrich the soil with well-rotted manure or compost to give the plants the best start.
+Enrich the soil with well-rotted manure or compost before planting to give the plants the best start.

 How to Plant Whitecurrants for Best Results